cami-project/cami-project/README.md

 Use `docker-compose stop` to stop the containers or Ctrl+C to stop then when not running as daemon.

-The docker-compose recipe is not set up to allow easy development.
-For that, the project folder on the host is mounted in the cami-medical-compliance container so all changes you make on the host will be reflected in the web app running there.
+The docker-compose recipe is set up so that you can use the containers for development.
+All containers have the host project folder synced to the `/cami-project` folder from which the microservices are run. **Any change you do on the host will be reflected in the running apps.**

 ## Components